darkhelmet/verboselogging/posts/atwood-s-law-misunderstood.md

 I think what I like most about these two blog posts are the comments.
-Some point obvious flaws in the logic of the writer, like how Braude says web programming isn't difficult, but also complains for a paragraph on all the difficulties one would face being a ‘web guy'.
+Some point obvious flaws in the logic of the writer, like how Braude says web programming isn't difficult, but also complains for a paragraph on all the difficulties one would face being a 'web guy'.
 How Atwood says not all applications should be web applications, but then ends with his post title.
 The fact is, web programming (I include the server side portion in my umbrella of web programming), is hard, and so is